CrosswalkEcosystem/TRAXR/README.md

 ---

 ## Fetch XRPL AMM pools to JSON (dev flow)
 The fetcher discovers AMM ledger entries via `ledger_data`, enriches them with `amm_info` (reserves, fee, LP info), and writes normalized output to `data/xrplPools.json`.

-Numbers are stored as USD-friendly floats for UI display (US locale formatting in the app).
+All liquidity and volume values are XRPL-native (XRP-denominated).
+Fields may retain legacy `*Usd` naming for backward compatibility in the UI layer; no USD valuation is assumed unless explicitly stated.

 Run:
 ```